 On 3 and 4 June 2016, the German-speaking IA and UX community met up for the ninth time at the Konferenz für Informationsarchitektur (IA) in Germany.
-The weather was perfect and expectations were high as Daniela Reichhoff, Maksim Mur’ye and Jennifer Gschwindt made their way to the Urania cinema and event building in Berlin.
+The weather was perfect and expectations were high as Daniela Reichhoff, Maksim Mur’ye and I made our way to the Urania cinema and event building in Berlin.

-In addition to the outstanding concept, an excellent range of topics and great organisation, our three staff members were impressed by the open atmosphere of the event.
+In addition to the outstanding concept, an excellent range of topics and great organisation, we were impressed by the open atmosphere of the event.
 Beyond the lectures themselves there was also a lively exchange of knowledge and experience among both participants and speakers.

 Once again the theme “Vision.
 Strategy.
 Product.” perfectly addressed the challenges and work that are our daily bread.
 Jaime Levy’s opening presentation, “What the hell is UX Strategy?!”, provided the underlying theme for the rest of the presentations.
 Levy introduced the topic with the following quote:

 “UX strategy is the process that should be started first, before the design or development of a digital product begins. […] It’s the vision of a solution that needs to be validated with real potential customers to prove that it’s desired in the marketplace. […] UX strategy is the Big Picture.
 It is the high-level plan to achieve one or more business goals under conditions of uncertainty.”

 Levy thus made it clear that a successful solution is based on the permanent research and validation of customer needs.
 This solution is not described as an isolated project, but rather a product or service requiring the development of a strategy.